Actual-Chat/actual-chat/docs/TaskList-AY.md

-Fix:
-- Unify TriggerEditor / focusAndOpenKeyboard
-- throttle - check its code for possible bugs / see how it is used in VirtualList
-- serialize - remove limit
-- updateVisibleKeysThrottled, updateViewportThrottled - remove limit, add timeout
-- no context menu in editor
-- investigate ChatList rendering / hanging
-- CreationPanel

-Chat list:
-- Remove tabs, leave "All" tab
-- Add "Personal" tab
-- Fix sorting menu - should sort order be per-tab?

-Implement common variants of ErrorBoundary (timeout + reload, just show an error, etc.) + add it for:
-- Pages
-- Left panel
-- Always visible items
-- Modals
-- Menus

-Remove FixedDelayer.Instant:
+Near-term:
-- ChatSettingsModal
+- ISystemInfo + ServerClock

-Misc:
-- CreationPanel / Page, + CreationModal - give proper names + review
-- AuthorModal - get rid of CanAddContact, CanSendMessage + see how it's used
-- UnreadCountSubHeader - make sure all unread counts don't pop on post every time
+- Real-time playback: use ServerClock
+- Real-time playback: don't render it as historical
-- SettingsPanel / SettingsTab - make sure they inherit or use TabPanel / Tab
+- Counters, etc. - use InvalidationDelay

+Mid-term:
+- AuthorModal - fix view (for you & anonymous authors)
+- Anonymous user names: come up w/ nicer naming scheme
+- Join anonymously: show a modal allowing to change your name + provide phone to send the link to re-join

 Backlog:
 - Extract SessionService w/ proper sharding (+ use Redis?) and migrate to our own AuthService
+- SettingsPanel / SettingsTab - make sure they inherit or use TabPanel / Tab